 What Is Heat Stroke?

 Heat stroke is a life-threatening condition that occurs when a dog's internal body temperature rises above 106 degrees Fahrenheit.
-Dogs don't sweat to cool their bodies in the way humans do; they use panting as their cooling system.
-However, in warm weather or confined areas, such as the inside of a car, it can be challenging or impossible for a dog to cool themselves.
+Dogs don't sweat to cool their bodies in the way humans do, so they can only use panting as their cooling system.
+But in warm weather or confined areas, such as the inside of a car, it can be challenging or impossible for a dog to cool themselves down.

-Despite attempts to thermoregulate through panting, they simply can't rid themselves of the heat.
-This leads to a rapid increase in their internal temperature, which can damage organs, interfere with blood clotting, and result in death without treatment.
-A dog can develop heat stroke in as little as 10 minutes.
+Even if a dog tries to thermoregulate through panting, they just can't rid themselves of the heat in these situations.
+This leads to a rapid increase in their internal temperature, which can damage organs, interfere with blood clotting, and ultimately result in death without treatment.

-Heat stroke is often viewed as a summertime danger, yet it can occur any time of year.
-Even if it doesn't feel particularly hot, an abrupt change in the surrounding temperature can trigger heat stroke.
-That means your dog could be at risk of overheating on the first warm day of spring, even if the temperature isn't high.
-Specific scenarios that can cause heat stroke include the following:
+Heat stroke is usually viewed as a summertime danger, but it can occur any time of year.
+Even if it doesn't feel particularly hot out, any sudden change in the surrounding temperature can trigger heat stroke.
+That means your dog could be at risk of overheating on the first warm day of spring, even if the temperature isn't really high.
+Specific scenarios that can cause heat stroke include:

 - Confinement within a vehicle, regardless of the outside temperature